Last Updated on January 18, 2021 by Nina Ahmedow

 Gare du Midi.
 Open Monday to Friday 6:30 am to 8 pm and Saturday and Sunday 7:30 am to 8 pm.

 If you think that doesn’t sound like a lot to eat on a weekend I have to make a confession.
 There was an accidental slip-up.
-I was sure that fries are vegan so I went along when my partner found a popular place for fries.
+I was sure that fries would be vegan so I went along when my partner found a popular place for fries.
 The line was really long which seemed to confirm the positive reviews.
 So we patiently waited in line.
 I ordered fries without any condiment because I wasn’t really in the mood to ask if they had vegan options.
 What can I say?
 My first Belgian fries were really good, although the portion was much too big.

 Unfortunately, when I got back from Brussels I found out that Belgian fries are usually not vegan.
 I sent a message to the place we got our fries from, and they confirmed that they use beef fat.
 This goes to show that you can’t trust your common sense to figure out if something is vegan.
 If there’s no vegan label be sure to check with somebody before ordering.
+(This is one of the reasons I created an extensive guide on being vegan in Greece after noticing how many people mistake certain dishes for vegan.)

 I know there are some vegan eateries in Brussels that make vegan fries.
 But as of 2020, there doesn’t seem to be a fully vegan place that specializes in fries.
 Please let me know if there is one!